 On February 11, 1920, Idaho ratified the 19th Amendment.
-By August of 1920, 36 states (including Idaho) ratified the amendment, giving women the right to vote.
+By August of 1920, 36 states (including Idaho) ratified the amendment, ensuring that all across the country, the right to vote could not be denied based on sex.

 Idaho Places of Women’s Suffrage: Minnie Priest Dunton House